FPEF members receive many direct and indirect benefits:

 On the other hand, FPEF members are welcome to contact the CEO to verify the credibility of potential importers.

-When disputes arise over monetary matters, the FPEF secretariat is willing to conduct free mediations and arbitrations for its members, from time to time, to try and find speedy and cost-effective resolutions.
+When disputes arise over monetary matters, the FPEF secretariat is willing to conduct free mediations for its members, from time to time, to try and find speedy and cost-effective resolutions.

 The FPEF is a shareholder in the company Agrihub (Pty) Ltd, which was established in 2013 to create a facility that can provide the industry with real-time shipping information.